pierrejdlf/treeword/readme.md

 each element will be represented as a clickable div (nodebox)

-## edit.html
+## EDIT

-display a json tree file as a nested editable tree, using the formidable jQuery.nestable plugin
+Formerly, `edit.html` displayed a json tree file as a nested editable tree, using the jQuery.nestable plugin But there is an easier way using an gingkoapp tree json url

-## show.html
+## DISPLAY

-display a json tree file
+`show.html` display a json tree file

 	treeword_build({ /* config options */ });